bufbuild-ru/docs/docs/lint/quickstart/index.md

 ## Run lint

-Run `buf lint` on your workspace—it lints the `proto` directory since that's defined as the module path:
+Run `buf lint` on your workspace — it lints the `proto` directory since that's defined as the module path:

 ::: info cli/linting/start/